spenprase/spenprase.github.io/_pages/research.md

       <div class="img-col"><img src="/assets/images/Dartmouth/plow_buriedsoil.JPG" alt="Plow vs Ice Age"></div>
       <div class="text-col">
         <h3>Plow vs. Ice Age</h3>
         <p> Landscapes of the midwest are still recovering from long-term, post-glacial climate.
 Yet, Euro-American settlement in the region following the 1850s CE has majorly altered geomorphic processes.
-This work, published in <em>Geology</em>, examines how changes in climate, glaciation, and land use impacted fluvial erosoin rates throughout the late Quaternary and into the post-settlement period.
+This work, published in <em>Geology</em>, examines how changes in climate, glaciation, and land use impacted fluvial erosion rates throughout the late Quaternary and into the post-settlement period.
 The project found that erosion rates triggered by Euro-American agriculture are 8 to 10 times higher than the normal range of erosion rate for the region over the last 20,000 years.
 This has crucial implications for contextualizing the role of humans in geomorphic processes.</p>
         <p><strong><a href="https://www.science.org/content/article/modern-farming-has-carved-away-earth-faster-ancient-ice-sheets" target="_blank">This project was featured on Science.org →</a></strong></p>
       </div>
     </div>